Big Bash League: Audience

-Attendance

-Average home crowds for the regular season are listed below.
-These figures do not include finals matches.
+Average home crowds for the season are listed below.
+These figures include finals matches.
 The figures for the whole season average include the finals.
 Post-Christmas matches have historically been the highest attended period for the League.
 BBL has provided a platform to create interest in playing cricket among younger children, due to its big hitting, high scoring and entertaining nature of the game.

 The 2014–15 season saw record domestic cricket crowds in the states of South Australia, New South Wales, Tasmania and the ACT, including a record attendance of 52,633 at the Adelaide Strikers' home semi-final, which was then the biggest ever crowd at the redeveloped Adelaide Oval.

 In the 2015–16 season, attendance figure records continued to be broken across all the venues.
 Perth Scorchers became the first ever BBL team to sell out all of its home matches in a season.
 On 2 January 2016, the BBL single match attendance record was surpassed, with a crowd of 80,883 watching the first of two Melbourne derbies between the Melbourne Stars and the Melbourne Renegades at the Melbourne Cricket Ground.
 The Big Bash League also entered the top 10 most attended sports leagues in the world with respect to average crowd per match in this season.